nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. Attempt to tag a student not in the currently student list.

-   1. Test case: Tag command with a student number that is not in the list.
+   1. Test case: `tag` command with a student number that is not in the list.
       Expected: Error message is shown in the display result.

+### Viewing a student

+1. Viewing a student in Class Manager

+   1. Test case: `view s/STUDENT_NUMBER`<br>
+      Expected: The class information of the student with STUDENT_NUMBER will be displayed in the class information panel on the right.

+2. Viewing a student not in Class Manager

+   1. Test case: `view` command with a student number not in Class Manager<br>
+      Expected: Error message shown in the display result.

+3. Invalid Student number

+   1. Test case: `view s/b012345N`<br>
+      Expected: Error message shown in the display result.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Planned Enhancements**